usefulthink/node-eyefi/README.md

 It basically just works (or maybe doesn't) and emits an `imageReceived`-Event whenever the upload of an image is completed.

-By default, logging will be quite verbose and print to the console.
+By default, logging will print error-messages to the console.
 This is something I'm working on.
+(If you want to customize logging, the only way for now is to create your own logger-instance (see standalone.js))

     var eyefi = require('eyefi');